sabarishs/hivemq-kafka-plugin/README.md

 ## What more needs done

 - Right now, there is no special handling for dups.
 This needs to be corrected.
+  - This has been corrected.
+For duplicate messages part of the MQTT QoS 1 and 2 workflows, only one message is guaranteed to be pushed to Kafka.
 - Failure scenarios around Kafka put

 ## What are the other options